real-guanyuming-he/simple_video_processor/readme.md

 - demuxer
 - decoder
 - encoder
-- muxer (Can work for some codecs.
-Need more tests for it.)
+- muxer (Can work for the combination of some codecs and some formats.
+Needs a better way to setup codec-specific extradata for some formats.)
 - encapsulation of various data structures of `FFmpeg`.

 It has the following features: